G-code generation software for CNC foam cutter

 • Aileron cutting

-• Wash-out is possible on the tip profile
+• Wash-out on tip profiles

 • Dihedral